 While these codes only provide a limited amount of information, it might be enough to point you in the right direction.
 If you’re getting battery errors, it’s probably time to replace your battery.
 You might even be able to save a few bucks by fixing it yourself.

 Others codes might raise more questions than answers.
-If you’re getting memory errors, it’s probably worth following up with a more in-depth testing tool.
+If you need to check for memory problems, it’s probably worth following up with a more in-depth testing tool.
 We recommend a free tool called memtest86, which you can run from USB for a detailed scan.

 Other problems are tricker to resolve.
 If you’re getting errors about your Wi-Fi or Bluetooth hardware, it might be worth spending a small amount of money on a USB adapter that offers a workaround for dodgy internal hardware.

 Problems with your main processor or graphics processor are harder to isolate and resolve.
 Further, you might find that your computer passes Apple’s tests but still has issues.
 At this stage, it’s probably worth talking to a professional or considering a replacement model.